Stevens & Sons Bell whistles, PART D. (To part A)

 Fig. 5 Bell whistle “Silver Plated Bell whistle with Ivory Mouthpiece treble chain & Lion’s head ornament.”
 W. G. & J. Hawksley made bell type whistles, Known from single example that showed up on eBay few years back, but these were of a different design.
 Similar Bell whistles were also made in France and in the U.S.A

 Here is a J. Hudson & Co.
-Made Bell whistle, I bring for comparison, note the pillar top, mouth piece is made of GUTTA PERCHA and not ivory.
+Made Bell whistle, It was in the collection of Hudson, presented at Acme Whistles Ltd. Vitrine which at the time I took photo of (2006) was in their conference room , I bring for comparison, note the pillar top, mouth piece is made of GUTTA PERCHA and not ivory.

 Stevens & Son, 83 mm .